apache/mynewt-site/docs/os/tutorials/nRF52.md

 Create a project with a simple app that blinks an LED on the nRF52 board from Nordic Semiconductors.
 Download the application to the target and watch it blink!

 Note that there are several versions of the nRF52 in the market.
-The boards tested with this tutorial are listed under "Hardware needed" below.
+The boards tested with this tutorial are listed under "Prerequisites".

 <br>

-### Prerequistes
+### Prerequisites

 Ensure that you have met the following prerequisites before continuing with this tutorial: